Remote State Estimation over Unreliable Channels with Unreliable Feedback: Strategies and Limits: Introduction

 \subsection{Related Work}

 It is known that reliable communication close to the capacity limit can be attained with error correction subject to infinite delay or with persistent retransmission based on feedback.
-In networked estimation, where data is real-time, any delay more than a certain threshold is typically intolerable.
+In remote estimation, where data is real-time, any delay more than a certain threshold is typically intolerable.
 Moreover, retransmission of stale information is unfavourable when fresh information can be transmitted with the same success rate instead.
-For these reasons, networked estimation is often conducted in an unreliable communication regime.
-Previous research has already recognized the severe effects of packet loss, as a consequence of communication unreliability, on stability of Kalman filtering~\cite{sinopoli, plarre, schenato, shi2010, wu2017, huang2007, you2011, quevedo2013, parseh2014}.
+For these reasons, remote estimation is often conducted in an unreliable communication regime.
+Previous research has already recognised the severe effects of packet loss, as a consequence of communication unreliability, on stability of Kalman filtering~\cite{sinopoli, plarre, schenato, shi2010, wu2017, huang2007, you2011, quevedo2013, parseh2014, gupta2009d, dey2014remote}.
 In a seminal work, Sinopoli~\emph{et~al.}~\cite{sinopoli} studied mean-square stability of Kalman filtering over an independent and identically distributed (i.i.d.) channel, and proved that there exists a critical point for the packet error rate above which the expected estimation error covariance is unbounded.
-To capture the temporal correlation of wireless channels, Wu~\emph{et~al.}~\cite{wu2017} addressed peak-covariance stability of Kalman filtering over a Gilbert-Elliott channel, and proved that there exists a critical region defined by the recovery and failure rates outside which the expected prediction error covariance is unbounded.
+To capture the temporal correlation of wireless channels, Wu~\emph{et~al.}~\cite{wu2017} addressed peak-covariance stability of Kalman filtering over a Gilbert--Elliott channel, and proved that there exists a critical region defined by the recovery and failure rates outside which the expected prediction error covariance is unbounded.
 In addition, to take into account the time variation of the strengths of wireless channels, Quevedo~\emph{et~al.}~\cite{quevedo2013} investigated mean-square stability of Kalman filtering over a fading channel with correlated gains, and established a sufficient condition that ensures the exponential boundedness of the expected estimation error covariance.
-Note that, the above works assume that the outputs of the source are transmitted in a periodic manner, and seek to derive fundamental stability conditions regardless of the existence of feedback.
+Differently, Gupta~\emph{et~al.}~\cite{gupta2009d} investigated the estimation of a Gauss--Markov process over a packet-erasure channel, and showed that transmitting the minimum mean-square-error state estimate at the encoder at each time leads to the maximal information set for the decoder.
+The authors also obtained a necessary and sufficient condition for the packet-loss probability of an i.i.d.~packet-erasure channel that guarantees the boundedness of the expected estimation error~covariance.
+Dey~\emph{et~al.}~\cite{dey2014remote} also investigated the estimation of a scalar Gauss--Markov process under additive quantisation noise with and without channel feedback.
+They showed that, when feedback exists, the optimal strategy among all possible linear encoders corresponds to the transmission of the Kalman-filter innovation, and when feedback does not exist, there is a critical packet loss probability above which it is better to transmit the state rather than the innovation.
+Note that the above works assume that the outputs of the source are transmitted in a periodic manner.